 Open: Dawn Christmas Eve, Sinbad Street Shorncliffe.
 (The inlet of Cabbage Tree Creek) While some fishermen take EFTPOS, most don’t so it’s a good idea to bring cash.

 Ordering Instructions: Most of the trawlers have a mobile number on their wharf.
 Simply call the mobile number and check with individual fishermen what the ordering deals are.
+Del Maree Trawler is a firm favourite at our house but Lucinda Bay Seafoods is also well respected in the local area.

 After the closing of Sandgate Co-op, lots of the trawler owners set up their own Fishos (seafood vans open at specific times and days only).
 The best fishos on Brisbane’s North side include Matilda Mango Hill, 1977 Anzac Ave Mango Hill.
 Opening hours depend on seafood available.